espressomd/espresso/doc/sphinx/system_setup.rst

 -----------

 The thermostat can be controlled by the class :class:`espressomd.thermostat.Thermostat`.

-The different available thermostats will be described in the following subsections.
-Note that for a simulation of the NPT ensemble, you need to use a standard thermostat for the particle velocities (Langevin or DPD), and a thermostat for the box geometry (the isotropic NPT thermostat).
+The different thermostats available in |es| will be described in the following subsections.

 You may combine different thermostats at your own risk by turning them on one by one.
 Note that there is only one temperature for all